Azure/aks-engine/README.md

 [![GoDoc](https://godoc.org/github.com/Azure/aks-engine?status.svg)](https://godoc.org/github.com/Azure/aks-engine)
 [![Go Report Card](https://goreportcard.com/badge/github.com/Azure/aks-engine)](https://goreportcard.com/report/github.com/Azure/aks-engine)

-AKS Engine is a legacy ARM template-driven way to provision a self-managed Kubernetes cluster on Azure.
+## Project status

+This project is stable, meaning the pace of new features is intentionally low.
+AKS Engine is maintained by teams who depend on it including [AKS Engine on Azure Stack Hub](https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-kubernetes-aks-engine-overview).

 ## Overview

-AKS Engine provides tooling to quickly bootstrap Kubernetes clusters on Azure.
+AKS Engine is an ARM template-driven way to provision a self-managed Kubernetes cluster on Azure.
 By leveraging [ARM (Azure Resource Manager)][ARM], AKS Engine helps you create, destroy and maintain clusters provisioned with basic IaaS resources in Azure.
-AKS Engine is limited in its support for ongoing operational needs such as scaling, in-place upgrading, and extension management.
+AKS Engine has limited support for ongoing operational capabilities such as scaling, in-place upgrade, and extensions.
 The [Cluster API Provider for Azure a.k.a.
 CAPZ](https://capz.sigs.k8s.io/) provides more complete operational capabilities.
 AKS Engine remains the tool for managing Kubernetes clusters on Azure Stack Hub as CAPZ does not yet work there.

 ## Getting started